It’s time for change.

 So you know who the generation after Millennials are and why they’re important to businesses.

-Now, let’s dive deeper into Gen Z characteristics and the specific approaches you should take when marketing to them.
+Now, let’s dive deeper into the characteristics of this generation and the specific approaches you should take when marketing to Gen Z.

 1. Your Business Needs a Purpose (Other Than Making Money)